Description

 This project provides valuable hands-on research experience alongside our experienced staff in well-equipped research centres and access to unique ecosystems and wildlife.
 You will get the opportunity to carry out marine research and monitoring activities under the guidance of our co-ordinating project scientists.
 You will join other interns on the project to collect data via scuba dives, ocean safaris and beach walks off the Tofo coastline.
 You can look forward to excellent diving, snorkelling and beach experiences while gaining first-hand marine research skills and contributing to this worthwhile project.

-As an intern, you can get involved in a multitude of research projects including monitoring whale shark numbers, behaviour and ecology and taking underwater photographs, monitoring the condition of the coral reefs and indicator species of reef fish.
+As a volunteer, you can get involved in a multitude of research projects including monitoring whale shark numbers, behaviour and ecology and taking underwater photographs, monitoring the condition of the coral reefs and indicator species of reef fish.
 You can join multiple research projects including whale shark behaviour and ecology monitoring, monitoring the condition of coral reefs and indicator species of reef fish as well as taking underwater identification photographs.
 You will be trained on how to take identification photographs of manta rays and other threatened marine species in order to assess and monitor their population.
 Depending on the time of year you may assist in various indicators of the health of the marine biodiversity such as surveying humpback whale numbers and the turtle nesting activity.
 Our coordinating project scientists will train you in assisting with data collection.
-You can also help out with cleaning up beaches and other general environmental activities in addition to uploading and analyzing data.
+You can also help out with cleaning up beaches and other general environmental activities in addition to uploading and analysing data.

 Many of the project activities require you to be able or be ready to learn how to scuba dive.
 In order to facilitate this, there is an internationally recognized open or advanced diving course included in the cost of the program (not included in the two week option).
 Also, you need to be capable to snorkel and to swim unassisted for 100 m.
 It would be an advantage if you can hold your breath while diving but it is not a requirement.